jhorneman/procjam15/docs/formats.md

 Scenes have options: things the player can do.
 In principle every scene has at least one option.

+Options have types.
+The most common type is 'goto', which just goes to the next scene.
+It is so common that if you do not specify an action, it will be used by default.
-Each option has some text and a nextScene parameter, which contains the ID of the scene the game will go to when the player selects this option.
+Goto options require a nextScene parameter, which contains the ID of the scene the game will go to when the player selects this option.
+For example:

+    <option nextScene='home'>Go home.</option>

+The other option type is 'respawn'.
+It allows you to generate a new player character and go to the player start scene.
+(Internally, it searches for a scene tagged with 'pc_start' and the current value of the 'flesh_act' variable.)

+    <option action='respawn'>Go to the light.</option>

+Each option contains text.

 ## Injected options

 Injected options allow you to tell the system to inject an option matching a given tag.
 This markup: